 (technical training and on the job)

-- Strong communication and problem-solving skills,
+- Strong communication and problem-solving skills

-attention to detail - Ability to calculate crane
+- Ability to calculate crane capacities

-capacities - Ability to work in high places
+- Ability to work in high places

 - Ability to work outdoors in diverse weather